gvwilson/thirdbit/_posts/2008/2008-09-15-rest-apis-for-batch-operations.md

 <td>Delete a fly's record</td>
 <td>/api/fly/id</td>
 <td>DELETE</td>
-<td>---</td>
+<td>—</td>
 <td>200</td>
 <td>{id}</td>
 </tr>
 </table>
-I've left out error cases because they aren't relevant to my question---at least, I don't think they are.
+I've left out error cases because they aren't relevant to my question—at least, I don't think they are.

 But now suppose that you want to do batch operations, i.e., that you want to create, read, update, or delete hundreds or thousands of flies at once.
 Your client (which may be a desktop application or something else that isn't a browser) can POST data for lots of flies at once, but you do <em>not</em> want to handle the set of values like this:
 <pre>